YenWenWang/NSFInvasion2022/misc/BLAST.markdown

 ### Extract Genes for Phylogenetics

 Now, we want to extract genes to make a phylogeny.
 This way, we can compare our samples to the samples from previous studies.
 We have prepared the <i>A. muscaria</i> sequences from [Geml et al. 2008](https://www.sciencedirect.com/science/article/pii/S105579030800208X?via%3Dihub) and you only need to extract the same four genes from your genome.

 Head to `DennyMaterials`, make a directory called `phyloBLAST` and copy the query (`/home/genhons1/DennyMaterials/Gemlquery.fasta`) to the folder.

 Next, copy your genome assembly to the folder, too.
 Everyone has a different sample.
 You can figure out the one for which you are responsible by looking into the files in `~/Data/Illumina/`.
-And copy the corresponding assembly fasta file from `/home/genhons1/PhylogenomicMaterials/genomes/` into your current directory.
+And copy the corresponding assembly fasta file from `/home/genhons1/PhylogenomicMaterials/genomes/` into `phyloBLAST`.

 Use `makeblastdb` to create a database (remember to add `-parse_seqids` to allow sequences retrieval) and `blastn` to search for the four genes from `Gemlquery.fasta` in your genome.

 <details>
   <summary><b><u>Hint</u></b></summary>
+  <pre>makeblastdb -dbtype nucl -in [&lt;yourgenomefasta&gt;] -parse_seqids  </pre>
-  <pre>blastn -db [&lt;databasename&gt;] -query Gemlquery.fasta -outfmt 6 -out blastn-Geml.txt  </pre>
+  <pre>blastn -db [&lt;yourgenomefasta&gt;] -query Gemlquery.fasta -outfmt 6 -out blastn-Geml.txt  </pre>
 </details>
 <br/>

 Take a quick look at the results.
 Do you see multiple lines with the same subject ID for the top hit?
-It shouldn't, but do you know why?
-Are there any query sequence without any hits?
+It shouldn't.
+But btub and tef1a are protein coding genes, why aren't they fragments?
+Also, are there any query sequence without any hits?
 (Let us know if that's the case!)

 Use `blastdbcmd` to extract the top hit sequence for each query sequence.
-Like below: (I'm doing one at a time so that it's not too complicated.)
+Like below: (I'm showing one at a time so that it's not too complicated.)

 ```
 blastdbcmd -db [<databasename>] -dbtype nucl -entry [<subjectid>] -range [<subjectrange>] -strand [<plus or minus>] > [<genename>].fasta